nomadicsenseis/AI_Explanatory_Drivers-VS_past_pipeline/README.md

 Ensure that the output and input of each function are properly handled.
 For instance, the data collection function might return a DataFrame that's passed as an argument to the data preprocessing function.

+**Step 7: Edit DAG to Orchestrate the Different Pipelines Using Airflow**

+In this step, you'll be leveraging Apache Airflow, an open-source platform used to programmatically author, schedule, and monitor workflows.
+Airflow uses Directed Acyclic Graphs (DAGs) to manage workflow orchestration.
+A DAG is a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies.

+You'll need to create or edit a DAG file to orchestrate your pipelines.
+In this file, you'll define the execution order of your pipelines and set any dependencies between them.
+Here are the general steps to follow:

+1. **Import Necessary Libraries**

+   You'll need to import the necessary libraries to create your DAG.
+These typically include `DAG` and `PythonOperator` from the `airflow` library, as well as the functions from your pipelines.

+2. **Define Default Arguments**

+   Define the default arguments for your DAG, such as the `owner`, `start_date`, and any default email settings for task failure notifications.

+3. **Instantiate a DAG**

+   You'll create a new DAG instance, where you'll specify the `dag_id`, `default_args`, and `schedule_interval` among other parameters.

+4. **Define Tasks**

+   For each pipeline, you'll define a task.
+Each task is an instance of an operator class (like `PythonOperator`).
+In the task, you'll specify the function to execute (which would be the main function from each pipeline) and provide a task id.

+5. **Set Task Dependencies**

+   If there are dependencies between tasks, set them using the bitshift operators `<<` and `>>` (or the `set_upstream` and `set_downstream` methods).

+Once your DAG is defined, you can place it in the `dags` directory of your Airflow installation.
+After doing so, Airflow will automatically pick it up, and it will appear in the Airflow UI where you can switch it on/off, monitor it, and trigger runs manually.

+**Step 8: Remove All Instances of "Customer" from the Codebase**

+The provided template was developed specifically for a "Customer" vertical.
+However, as you're adapting this template for a different purpose, it's essential to remove all instances of the word "Customer" throughout your code and replace them with terminology that suits your specific project or context.

+Here are the main steps to follow:

+1. **Scan Your Codebase**

+   Thoroughly review your entire codebase, including all .py files, configuration files, and even file names for any instances of the word "Customer".
+Don't forget to also check comments, docstrings, and variable/function names.

+2. **Replace "Customer"**

+   When you find an instance of the word "Customer", replace it with the appropriate term for your project.
+Be careful to maintain the correct capitalization and ensure the replacement term makes sense in each context.

+3. **Check Your Changes**

+   After you've replaced all instances of "Customer", review your changes to ensure everything still makes sense and functions correctly.
+Test your code to make sure no errors were introduced during this process.

+4. **Documentation and Commit Messages**

+   Also, remember to update your project documentation and any related resources to reflect this change.
+When you commit these changes, include a clear and concise commit message such as "Replaced all instances of 'Customer' with 'NewTerm'" to maintain good version control practices.

+Remember, consistency and clarity in naming conventions are important in software development.
+It can significantly improve the readability of your code and make it easier for others (and future you) to understand and maintain the project.

 ## 2. Sagemaker overview